dan-fritchman/Thesis/content.md

 The analog way, in contrast, shares little between circuits.
 No "compiler" is invoked to produce layout from a more abstract description.
 Instead designers are free to produce essentially any combination of 2.5 dimensional shapes in a custom graphical environment.
 Only an infinitesimally small fraction of possible combinations will conform to a given technology's design rules.
 This is a major part of the effort.
 Designers are free to produce device sizing, placement, and routing essentially as they see fit - at the primary cost of needing to produce it.

 Notably, code remains a material part of the analog method; it merely occupies a very different place in the design hierarchy.
-Figure~\ref{fig:layout-quadrants} the relationship between code-based and graphically-based methods in the digital and analog flows.
+Figure~\ref{fig:layout-quadrants} shows the relationship between code-based and graphically-based methods in the digital and analog flows.
 Perhaps counterintuitively, the two are used in diametrically opposite portions of the design hierarchy.
 The digital flow uses code - the combination of a PnR "layout solver" and designer-dictated constraints - to produce the upper, "module" levels of a design hierarchy.
 Its low levels, principally comprised of "standard cell" logic gates, are conversely designed with graphical methods highly similar to the analog flow.
 Said analog flow, in contrast, uses these graphical methods for its "module layers" (e.g. amplifiers, data converters), while relying on code-based _parametric cells_ (commonly called "p-cells") for its lowest levels (e.g. single transistors or passive elements).

 Why?
 In short: in modern technologies, the lowest levels are the hardest - both to optimize, and to meet design-rule correctness in the first place.
 The digital flow uses hand-crafted standard logic cells which can be highly tuned and co-designed with the underlying technology, recognizing that their design effort will be amortized billions of times over.
 Producing analog layout is a lower-volume proposition.
 It is much more difficult to amortize the manual production of each low-level transistor polygon.
 This is generally saved for the most performance-critical devices, e.g. those in high-speed RF transceivers.
 Code based "p-cells" instead produce these polygons from a set of input parameters similar to those provided to schematic designers.
-In addition to schematic-level parameters, principally including device sizing, these programs often add layout-specific parameters such as requirements for segmentation ("multi-fingering"), overlap, abutment, or proximity of contacts.
+In addition to schematic-level parameters principally including device sizing, these programs often add layout-specific parameters such as requirements for segmentation ("multi-fingering"), overlap, abutment, or proximity of contacts.
 The placement of and interconnect between these p-cells is then performed in the custom graphical flow.

 ![layout-quadrants](fig/layout_quadrants.png "Relationship Between Custom and Programmed Layout Generation in the Digital and Analog Design Flows")